Axionable/Axionaut/README.md

 ## Code Exemple

 The `python train.py` script allows to train a driving model using the aforementioned model and dataset.
 By default, the script will save the best model snapshot after each epoch if the validation loss decreased.
-Normally, the default settings works well, however you can freely modify the settings with the following examples:
+Normally, the default settings works well, however you can freely modify the settings according the following examples:

 <strong>Start training with default settings:</strong>
 `python train.py`

-###List of parameters:
+### List of parameters:

 1. <strong>--augmentation:</strong> Use data augmentation functions, default = True.
 2. <strong>--val_split:</strong> Validation split, default 0.2.